heisenburgh/minecraft-configuration/README.md

 # My Minecraft Configuration
 This is a repository of my Minecraft 1.8.9 configurations configured for Hypixel minigames and leaderboard sweating.
 All mods are Hypixel legal and the Resource Pack used is Midnight 32x.
+The configurations are extremely minimalistic, as I like all my things minimalistic and simple.

 ## Installation
 - [ ] The installation for this is simple, either clone this repository through: